 On the other hand, there are studies that show Ibogain’s potential in treating trauma-related psychological and cognitive Impairment.
 More clinical studies should be conducted to determine the health benefits of using Ibogaine in psychedelic therapy.

 From treatment-resistant depression and PTSD to substance abuse disorders, these substances have shown promise in new and ongoing clinical psychedelic research.
+Unlike selective serotonin reuptake inhibitors (SSRIs), which often have severe side effects, psychedelics offer a novel approach to treating these conditions.

 In 2019, FDA approved Esketamine, a nasal spray containing ketamine, for easing the symptoms of treatment-resistant depression.
 Currently, it’s the only form of ketamine that is approved by the FDA, for the treatment of mental health conditions, and it is mostly prescribed side to side with antidepressants.